 Dual convection error

-This step-by-step repair guide walks you through fixing dual convection error on your Wolf SO30PMSPH (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the dual convection error on your Wolf SO30PMSPH (Wall Oven).
+With the right tools and parts, you can tackle this repair in just 1–2 hours and save on a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.